alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ## 5) Setup to use the Coral TPU
+NOTE: on my i9-12900 I get ~42 frames per second vor MobilenetSSD_v2 with both OpenVINO CPU and Coral TPU.
+It is on lessor hardware, like i3, where the TPU is well worth its modest cost.

 Add the "current" coral repo:
 ```
 echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list